 The Policy of the KLR Act

 Section 83, lays down the policy of the Act – No person “be permitted to hold any land in excess of the ceiling area.”
 (Raghunath Laxman Wani v.
 State of Maharashtra, 1971-3 SCC 391, Bhikoba Shankar Dhumal v.
 Mohan Lal Punchand Tatbed, 1982-1 SCC 680, State of U.P v.
-Civil Judge, Nainital, AIR 1987 SC 16, State v.
-Puliyangattu, 2008(1) KLJ 571).
+Civil Judge, Nainital, AIR 1987 SC 16, State of Kerala v.
+Puliyangattu Krishnan Master, 2008(1) KLJ 571).

-Unjustifiable to Confer Undue Benefits to Tenants
+Unjustifiable to Confer Undue Benefits to Plantation-Tenants

 Under Section 72A and Section 88, meagre compensation is paid to the land owners on vesting landlords’ rights in the Government and on surrendering the surplus land.
 It is most unjustifiable to confer undue rights or benefits on the tenants or lessees (which is not given to the land owners) when their lease-hold-lands are acquired (the majority of such plantation-lessees are Companies).